Economics is about people.

-UNI Business primarily teaches you two things: how to see actions from the unique perspective a professional economist uses, and how to ask the right questions.
+Wilson Business primarily teaches you two things: how to see actions from the unique perspective a professional economist uses, and how to ask the right questions.
 Does athletic success significantly influence alumni donations?
 What impact have government policies had on rural poverty in Cambodia?
-These were questions asked by recent UNI Business students in our Undergraduate Research Program.
+These were questions asked by recent Wilson Business students in our Undergraduate Research Program.
 In this program, they were provided funding to get research experience in the topics of their choosing and to present their findings around the country.

 Our economics graduates are prepared to meet the growing demand for economic and analytical skills (2020).

 Employers are looking for professionals that know how to interpret data and make logical conclusions.

 According to the Bureau of Labor Statistics (2021).
 This field is only expected to grow in the future.